berthubert/trifecta/README.md

 In addition, the project requires a recent version of meson, which you can get with 'pip3 install meson ninja' or perhaps 'pip install meson ninja' and only if that doesn't work 'apt install meson'.

+> The meson in Debian bullseye is very old, and will give you a confusing
+> error message about 'git' if you try it.
+If you [enable
+> bullseye-backports](https://backports.debian.org/Instructions/) you can do
+> `apt install -t bullseye-backports meson` and get a working one.
+Or use
+> the pip version, which is also great.

 Then run: